snavarropino/EfCoreEnums/README.md

 # Working with enums and Ef core

-We want to manage in an easy way enum values in our entities fullfilling following requirement:
+We want to manage in an easy way enum values in our entities fullfilling following requirements:

-- Entity getter and setter use enum type, not int, so any interaction with entity is done using enums.
+- Entity getter and setter must use enum type, not int, so any interaction with entity is done using enums.
 Example:

-        var entity=new Student { Name=Bob", Rating = Rating.Brilliant }
+        var entity=new Student { Name="Bob", Rating = Rating.Brilliant }

-- A catalogue table is created in database for each enum type
+- A catalogue table is automatically created in database for each enum type
 - Catalogue table is automatically seeded with enum values
 - A foreign key is created from entity to catalogue table
 - Foreign key is automatically managed, using an enum field